stdlib-js/stdlib/.github/ISSUE_TEMPLATE.md

 ## Description
 > Description of the issue (or feature request).

-Encountered the following error when .
+Encountered an error when .

 ## Related Issues